 You may need to 'sell' this method to your student.
 Many adults see it as cheating or they complain that they can't keep up with your voice.
 This is probably because they are still trying to look carefully at every word and that is precisely the habit you are trying to break.
-It may need several sessions of 10 to 15 minutes for them to get used to the method but it is well worth persevering.
+It may need several sessions of 10 to15 minutes for them to get used to the method but it is well worth persevering.

-2. Read-along
+Read-along

-This is similar to the procedure above except that you make a cassette tape recording of your reading.

-Tape your reading of the story.
+This is similar to the procedure above except that you make a recording of your reading.
+Record your reading of the story on the student's phone or other device.
 Again, your reading should be a little slow, but not so slow that it loses normal intonation and fluency.

-Take care that your reading is accurate and that you have no mistakes recorded on the tape.
+Take care that your reading is accurate and that you have no mistakes recorded.
 Replay it to check this as making mistakes is easier than we think!
 It is a normal aspect of the reading process but for this exercise, your reading needs to be absolutely accurate.

 The amount you record will depend on your student's reading ability and the nature of the text.
-If it is a magazine article it should be the whole article and if it is a book then not less than a few pages.
+If it is a magazine article it could be the whole article and if it is a book then not less than a few pages.